pinaki1010/JunitExample/README.md

 This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use the code provided here in your own projects.

----

-Please note that you'll need to replace the image URL (https://example.com/junit-example.gif) with the actual URL of the attractive GIF image you want to use.
-Additionally, make sure to customize the repository details (such as the repository URL and your GitHub username) according to your needs.